cBioPortal/cbioportal/docs/Deployment-Procedure.md

 To obtain information such as usernames, passwords, hostnames - ask Avery, Angelica, Rob, Manda, and Ino.

-## Updating Importers
+## Updating Importers/Data Fetchers
-Importers (code found [here]()) use code from the cBioPortal codebase.
-This dependency is packaged with the genome-nexus-annotation-pipeline and specified in the pipelines importer pom [here]().
+Importers (code found [here](https://github.com/knowledgesystems/pipelines)) and data fetchers (code found [here](https://github.com/knowledgesystems/cmo-pipelines)) use code from the cBioPortal codebase.
+This dependency is packaged with the genome-nexus-annotation-pipeline and specified in the pipelines importer pom.

 The following steps are used during releases/updates to build new importers with the **most-up-to-date** cBioPortal and genome-nexus-annotation-pipeline code.
-Similar steps can used for development
+All steps should be performed on the pipelines machine.

-1. Set the jitpack hash [here]() in the genome-nexus-annotation-pipeline codebase to the most recent cbioportal/cbioportal commit hash.
+1. Set the jitpack hash [here](https://github.com/genome-nexus/genome-nexus-annotation-pipeline/blob/master/pom.xml#L71) in the genome-nexus-annotation-pipeline codebase to the most recent cbioportal/cbioportal commit hash.

 2. Merge this change into genome-nexus-annotation-pipeline/master.

-3. Set the jitpack hash [here]() in the pipelines codebase to the most most recent genome-nexus/genome-nexus-annotation-pipeline commit hash **(after merge specfied in step 2)**.
+3. Set the jitpack hash [here](https://github.com/knowledgesystems/pipelines/blob/master/pom.xml#L76) in the pipelines codebase to the most most recent genome-nexus/genome-nexus-annotation-pipeline commit hash **(after merge specfied in step 2)**.

 4. Merge this change into pipelines/master.

+5. Set the jitpack hash [here](https://github.com/knowledgesystems/cmo-pipelines/blob/master/cvr/pom.xml#L70) in the cmo-pipelines codebase to the most recent genome-nexus/genome-nexus-annotation-pipeline commit hash **(after merge specified in step 2)

+6. Merge this change into cmo-pipelines/master

-5. Run the deployment wrapper script found on pipelines at `/data/portal-cron/git-repos/pipelines-configuration/build-importer-jars/buildproductionjars.sh`.
+7. Run the deployment wrapper script found on pipelines at `/data/portal-cron/git-repos/pipelines-configuration/build-importer-jars/buildproductionjars.sh`.
 Make sure the `--git-hash` argument is set to the same hash used in step 1.
-For more details, refer to this [section]().
+For more details, refer to this [section](#Deplyoment-Script).

-After running the wrapper script, verify new importers have been placed in `/data/portal-cron/lib` by checking timestamps.
+After running the wrapper script, verify new importers/data fetchers have been placed in `/data/portal-cron/lib` by checking timestamps.
 ```
 ls -tlra /data/portal-cron/lib
 ```

 ### Deployment Script
 The wrapper script takes two arguments:
-1. --git-hash: When bui
-2. --skip-deployment:
+1. --git-hash (required): Set to the cBioPortal commit hash being used in the pipelines build (hash specified in step 1 of [updating importers](#Updating-Importers).
+This must match because the build copies out resource files (e.g application-context-business.xml) from the cbioportal codebase.
+2. --skip-deployment (optional): Set to true to skip auto-deployment to `/data/portal-cron/lib`.
+Built jars will be found in `/data/portal-cron/git-repos/pipelines-configuration/build-importer-jars/` and can be be manually moved.